yan293/UncaliPose/README.md

 ### Downloading pre-processed data

-We have pre-processed the open Campus and Shelf datasets to the required format.
-Please download the datasets at:
+We have pre-processed the open Campus and Shelf datasets to the following required format.
+The processed datasets can be downloaded at:

 * [Processed Campus Data](https://drive.google.com/file/d/1YCh4GHY3vkwKpSZsnj6sx84cmwFN7XaP/view?usp=sharing)